paqtcom/highcharts/README.md

 In the `Charts.config` you can set all the settings for the chart.
 You can also set the ajax url in the `data-chart-url` The JSON contain the data and the name.
-The labels for the x, y and z axis can also set by the data attributes (e.g. `data-chart-xaxis-title`) Other information must be set in the config.
+The labels for the x, y and z axis can also be set the data attributes (e.g. `data-chart-xaxis-title`) Other information must be set in the config.

 See also the example files in the test folder.